casangi/casadocs/docs/tasks/task_tclean.rst

    calibration (virtual model or by actual prediction into a model column).

-   When savemodel=’modelcolumn’ is chosen, the message, “Saving model column” will appear in the casa log during the last major cycle.
+   When savemodel=’modelcolumn’ is chosen, the message, “Saving model column” will appear in the logger during the last major cycle.
 The model will be written to MODEL_DATA column of the main table of the MS for relevant field and spw(s).
-Similarly, with savemodel=‘virtual’, the message, "Saving virtual model" will appear in the casa log.
+Similarly, with savemodel=‘virtual’, the message, "Saving virtual model" will appear in the logger.
    In the case of the virtual model, the model parameters are saved in a keyword of the main table in the MS or in SOURCE subtable.
    SOURCE subtable is an optional table and if it exists and containing non-zero number of rows, the model parameters are written to SOURCE_MODEL column in the row for the corresponding SOURCE ID.